TheDim0nu4/Formula-1-Regulatory-Intelligence-Assistant-Powered-by-RAG/README.md

-# 🏁 Formula 1 Regulatory Intelligence Assistant Powered by RAG
+# 🏁 Formula 1 Regulatory Intelligence Assistant Powered by Retrieval-Augmented Generation (RAG)

 This project implements a Formula 1 Regulatory Intelligence Assistant powered by Retrieval-Augmented Generation (RAG).
 The system allows users to ask natural language questions about FIA Formula 1 Sporting Regulations and returns accurate answers with references to the relevant regulation articles.